-You can still find distinctly Karelian culture living on in the peasant traditions of poetry, music and folk ceremonies that reinforce the people’s bond with the land and sea.
 Those interested in history and archaeology can discover some of the most complex and expressive prehistoric stone carvings on the shores of the White Sea and Lake Onega, which also keep the secrets of the ancient Sami’s labyrinths on the islands.

 Karelia houses some of the best-preserved traditional wooden architecture in the country.
 The intricate beauty and unique architectural framework specific to Northern Russia would make even the most experienced traveller stand in awe.